Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-Now we turn to discuss systems with spin-1/2 fermions.
-First we consider the 0D block-state decoration, whose candidate states can be characterized by different 1D irreducible representations of the symmetry group $\mathbb{Z}_4^f$ (nontrivial $\mathbb{Z}_2^f$ extension of $\mathbb{Z}_2$ on-site symmetry):
+For spin-1/2 fermions, first we consider the 0D block-state decoration, whose candidate states can be characterized by different 1D irreducible representations of the symmetry group $\mathbb{Z}_4^f$ (nontrivial $\mathbb{Z}_2^f$ extension of $\mathbb{Z}_2$ on-site symmetry):

-All root phases are characterized by eigenvalues $\{i,-1,-i,1\}$ of 2-fold rotation operation composed by fermion parity.
+All root phases are characterized by eigenvalues $\{i,-1,-i,1\}$ of $\mathbb{Z}_4^f$.
 So at each 0D block, the block-state can be labeled by $\nu\in\{i,-1,-i,1\}$.
 According to this notation, the obstruction-free 0D block-states form the following group:

 and different group elements can be labeled by: